Josh-Rentrope/JanusIonic/README.md

 Run `ionic cordova build android` to generate an apk or `ionic cordova run android` with a device connected.

-### Issues

-There are a few issues with setup that may occur, here is a small list of potential fixes

 ## Usage

 The App will start with an introductory screen.
 On the first panel of the app, you'll see "Recent Records" and "Incident Archives".